BriceNocenti/tabxplor/README.md

 `color = "diff"`, colors are based on the differences between a cell and it’s related total (which only works with means and row or col pct).
-When a percentage is superior to the average percentage of the line or column, it appears with shades of green.
+When a percentage is superior to the average percentage of the line or column, it appears with shades of green (or blue).
 When it’s inferior, it appears with shades of red/orange.
 A color legend is added below the table.
-Note that, for now, colors are made to stand out with dark themes (for example in RStudio), not light ones.
+In RStudio colors are adapted to the theme, light or dark.

 ``` r
 data <- forcats::gss_cat %>%